 Prop 1 in Spokane mandates independent investigations of complaints of police misconduct.
 It also gives average citizens a voice by creating a citizen oversight committee.
 We need this to prevent another citizen like Otto Zehm from being killed.
 Here is a video and transcript of Spokane City Councilwomen Amber Waldref asking us to vote “yes” for Prop 1 to support our Spokane Office of Police Ombudsman and giving him or her the authority to independently conduct real investigations.
-According to Spokane City Councilwomen Amber Waldref, Read the rest of this entry
+According to Spokane City Councilwomen Amber Waldref,

 (Editorial) There will be a proposition on your February 12 ballot to hamstring our Spokane City Council and make it harder for them to do their jobs.
 Prop 2 is a confusing idea what would allow a small minority (2 out of 7) sitting council member to stop some of it the most important work.
 It is undemocratic and unnecessary.